 So you're competing at MIST!
-Here's all information you need to get started:
+Here's all the information you need to get started:

-The theme for 2017, Striving for Perfection in an Imperfect World, affects competitions & workshops during the weekend.
-Click below for more info!
+The theme for 2019, The Honor of Humility: Discovering Dignity in Challenging Pride, affects competitions during the weekend.
+Click below for more!

 Are you wondering what competitions you have to choose from?
 Check out our list of competitions from the link below!

-MIST Bowl, Debate, and Prepared Essay/Oratory Topics are now available.
-You'll also find Knowledge Test books here!
+MIST Bowl, Debate, and Prepared Essay/Oratory Topics are now available!
+Click the button below or continue scrolling to find more resources!

 Want to know what's changed for this year in competitions, the awards ceremony, etc?
 Check out the link below!